MinJieLiu/react-validate-framework/README.md

 | addSchemas | function | this | false | Add one or more validation rules |
 | removeSchemas | function | this | true | Remove one or more validation rules, If there is no name, it will all be removed |
 | formDidChange | function | | | Callback |

-You can either pass in `values` as an argument, or call the `init` method when the form is initialized.

 You can invoke the `changeValues` method to simulate a form change event.